oscal-compass/community/MEMBERSHIP.md

 ## Changes to contributor roles

 Changes to contributor roles must be approved by a vote of the Oversight Committee or a majority of the current project's Maintainers.
+Any dispute of contributor roles that are not resolved at project level are decided by vote of the oversight committee.

 ## OSCAL Compass Ecosystem

-OSCAL Compass also has a 'lab' GitHub organization for incubating new projects and hosting closely related projects from the community.
+OSCAL Compass also has a 'lab' GitHub organization - [oscal-compass-lab](https://github.com/oscal-compass-lab) for incubating new projects and hosting closely related projects from the community.
 If you are an OSCAL Compass org member, you are implicitly eligible for membership in the related 'lab' Github org, and can request membership when it becomes relevant, by creating a PR directly or opening an issue against the 'lab' Github org community repo.

 However, if you are a member of the 'lab' GitHub org but not of the OSCAL Compass org, you will need explicit sponsorship for your membership request.